geochaval/BabyLM/README.md

 ## Files

+Some notes:
+- Makes more sense to clean up the data and then split it.

 Getting the Dataset:
 - [`convert_bnc.py`](preprocessing/convert_bnc.py): converts the BNC dataset from XML to MD.
 Tbh I don't wanna touch this file.
 - [`splitter.py`](preprocessing/splitter.py): takes the MD and creates a 10 M words txt file.